OmooLab/Omoospace/docs/omoospace.md

 #### Name source files and directories with their creation objects as subspaces.

-Use `_` to separate multi-level subspaces in the filename
+Use `_` to separate multi-level subspaces in the filename.

 ```bash
 |-- SourceFiles